zaratsian/SparkHBaseExample/README.md

   <br>```hbase org.apache.hadoop.hbase.snapshot.ExportSnapshot -snapshot hbase_simulated_1m_ss -copy-to /tmp/ -mappers 2```
 <br>
 <br>
   4. Run the included Spark (scala) <a href="https://github.com/zaratsian/SparkHBaseExample/blob/master/src/main/scala/com/github/zaratsian/SparkHBase/SparkReadHBaseSnapshot.scala">code</a> against the HBase Snapshot.
-This code will read the HBase snapshot, process records, and output the data in an HBase (HFile/KeyValue) format.
+This code will read the HBase snapshot, filter records based on rowkey range (80001 to 90000) and based on a timestamp threshold (which is set in the props file), then write the results back to HDFS in HBase format (HFiles/KeyValue).
 <br>
 <br>
       a.)
 Build project: ```mvn clean package```